keithlennox/roku-feed/README.md

 - QUESTION: Are season and ep numbers populated in TS
 - AWS: Error logging + notifications
 - AWS: Ability to manually trigger script on demand
+- Create log file - COMPLETE
+- Organize folder/files - COMPLETE (may need to be re-jigged for AWS)
+- Handle multiple bc accounts - COMPLETE
 - Check for 2 digit integer on season number - COMPLETE
 - Create separate function folder/files - COMPLETE
 - Add error handling on thumbs and text tracks - COMPLETE